fenago/docker-course/md/lab_9.md

 we have connected to.
 As you can see, there are tens of resources you can use and each of them helps you to create cloud-native, scalable, and reliable applications.

-In the following section, the primary Kubernetes resources (seen in part of the last step in the previous exercise) will be presented.

 In the following exercise, you will see the Kubernetes resources in action using `kubectl` and the local Kubernetes cluster.